-The investigation of nonlinear chains, started by Fermi, Pasta and Ulam in 1955 [1], still remains an active and interesting area of research which attracts a significant interest of nonlinear community (see e.g. reviews [2-5] and Refs. therein).
-Usually, in such chains the nonlinear terms are relatively weak compared to the linear ones and strong nonlinear effects appear only at sufficiently high energy excitations.
+The investigation of classical nonlinear chains, started by Fermi, Pasta, and Ulam in 1955 [1], still remains an active and interesting area of research which attracts the significant interest of the nonlinear community (see, e.g., Refs.
+[2-5] and references therein).
+Usually, in such chains the nonlinear terms are relatively weak compared to the linear ones and strong nonlinear effects appear only at sufficiently high-energy excitations.

-However, there are also other types of chains where the linear modes are absent and the dynamics is strongly nonlinear at arbitrarily small energies.
-In such chains a time can be rescaled with energy and hence the system always remains in a strongly nonlinear regime.
-A prominent example is the Hertz lattice which describes elastically interacting hard balls where the elasticity parameter scales as a square-root of the displacement [6-9] corresponding to the nonlinearity index n = 5/2.
-Nesterenko [6, 10-12] described a compact traveling-wave solution in the Hertz lattice now known as compacton.
-A rigorous mathematical description of compactons was given by Rosenau and Hyman [13, 14] for a class of nonlinear partial differential equations (PDEs) with nonlinear dispersion.
-A detailed analysis of compacton dynamics on lattices with various nonlinearity index has been performed recently in [15].
-It was shown that on a finite lattice interactions between compactons lead to chaotic dynamics characterized by a spectrum of positive Lyapunov exponents.
-A well known example of such compacton chain is the toy "Newton's cradle" [15].
+However, there are also other types of chains where the linear modes are absent and the dynamics is strongly nonlinear at arbitrarily small energies [6,7].
+In some situations, time in such chains can be rescaled with energy and hence the system always remains in a strongly nonlinear regime.
+A prominent example is the Hertz lattice which describes elastically interacting hard balls.
+A well-known example of such a system is the toy "Newton's cradle," which, however, is typically rather short; in specially assigned experiments one can study long chains of balls where the elasticity parameter scales as a square-root of the displacement [8-11] corresponding to the nonlinearity index n = 5/2 of the interaction term in the Hamiltonian.
+Nesterenko [8,12-14] described a compact traveling-wave solution in the Hertz lattice now known as compacton (for another realization of "Newton's cradle" in a chain of interacting solitons see Ref.
+[15]).
+A rigorous mathematical description of compactons was given by Rosenau and Hyman [16,17] for a class of nonlinear partial differential equations (PDE's) with nonlinear dispersion.
+A detailed analysis of the dynamics on lattices with various nonlinearity index has been performed recently in Ref.
+[18].
+On a finite lattice one typically observes chaotic dynamics characterized by a spectrum of positive Lyapunov exponents [18,19].

-In the compacton lattice the dynamics is chaotic at arbitrarily small energies when more than one compacton are exited.
-Therefore it is interesting to understand what happens in such quantum lattices and what are the properties of quantum compacton vacuum.
-The studies of such quantum chains are reported in this work.
-We use the quantum Monte Carlo (QMC) method and the approach developed for the quantum Frenkel-Kontorova model as it is described in [16].
-The aim of this work is to understand the properties of quantum compacton vacuum and low energy excitations.
-It is interesting to note that the recent progress with cold atoms allowed to realize a quantum Newton's cradle [17] and to study energy redistribution between atoms.
-The experimental progress stimulated also theoretical studies of integrability and non-integrability in one-dimensional atomic lattices at high energy excitations [18].
-In contrast to that we study the properties of vacuum and low energy excitations in quantum compacton lattices when the linear terms are absent and nonlinearity is always strong in the classical case.
-Thus the classical dynamics of such compacton chain is always chaotic [15] (except a special case of one compacton moving in a lattice).
-What are the properties of the quantum compacton chain is the subject of studies of this work.
+In the strongly nonlinear lattices the dynamics is typically chaotic at arbitrarily small energies.
+Therefore it is interesting to understand what happens in such quantum lattices, where in the classical limit normal phonon modes are absent and one cannot quantize the system based on phonon representation.
+To solve the problem, we use the quantum Monte Carlo (QMC) method and the approach developed recently for the quantum Frenkel-Kontorova model as it is described in Ref.
+[20].
+The aim of this work is to understand the properties of quantum vacuum and low-energy excitations in lattices with a strongly nonlinear interaction between particles.
+It is interesting to note that the recent progress with cold atoms allowed to realize a quantum "Newton's cradle" [21] and to study energy redistribution between atoms.
+The experimental progress stimulated also theoretical studies of the integrability and nonintegrability in one-dimensional atomic lattices at high-energy excitations [22].
+In contrast to that we study the properties of quantum vacuum and low-energy excitations in quantum lattices when the linear terms are absent and nonlinearity is always strong in the classical case.
+Thus the classical dynamics of such chains is always chaotic [18] (except a special case of one compacton moving in a lattice) and their quantization is a quite nontrivial task.
+Due to this it is not possible to apply the ideas of semiclassical quantization in the sense of the classical Gutzwiller's approach [23] as it has been recently done for breathers [24] and solitons [25].